-How long after a stroke can you fly?
+How long after a stroke can I fly?
 What medical conditions make flying unsafe?
 Does flying increase my risk of stroke, and what happens in the worst-case scenario?

 Guidelines for Flying After Stroke